Find Trade Colleges

 Top Wisconsin Trade Schools for an Associate in Electromechanical Engineering

-Our analysis found Southwest Wisconsin Technical College to be the best school for electromechanical engineering technology students who want to pursue a associate degree in Wisconsin.
-Located in the rural area of Fennimore, Southwest Tech is a public college with a small student population.
+Our 2023 rankings named Southwest Wisconsin Technical College the best school in Wisconsin for electromechanical engineering technology students working on their associate degree.
+Located in the rural area of Fennimore, Southwest Tech is a public school with a small student population.

-Read full report on Electromechanical Engineering Technology at Southwest Wisconsin Technical College
+Full Electromechanical Engineering Technology at Southwest Wisconsin Technical College Report

 Electromechanical Engineering Tech majors at WCTC take out an average of $21,741 in student loans while working on their Associate Degree.